 Eating dark chocolate protects the brain from age-related stress and inflammation which play an important role in the neurodegenerative disorders such as Alzheimer’s disease.
 Moreover, it also helps in boosting blood circulation to the brain, which can improve the ability to focus; improving memory, and controlling the anxiety levels.
-Owing to these factors, the market for dark chocolate is expected to reach a value of US$ around 57 Billion by 2022, growing at a CAGR of nearly 9% during 2017-2022.
+Owing to these factors, the market for dark chocolate is expected to reach a value of US$ of 69.6 Billion by 2023, growing at a CAGR of nearly 8.2% during 2018-2023.

 The report has analysed the global dark chocolate market on the basis of distribution channels, covering super- and hyper-markets, convenience stores and non-grocery retailers.
 The report has further segmented the market on the basis of region, covering Western Europe, North America, Eastern Europe, Asia, Latin America, Middle East and Africa and Australasia.
 Currently, Western Europe represents the largest region for dark chocolate, accounting for the majority of the market share.